 - When a warning is issued, you will be advised of the relevant period for which it will remain in force and will be taken into account in the event of further misconduct.

-- If BLT is contemplating expulsion and/or the termination of your membership it will apply the following procedure:
+- If we are contemplating expulsion and/or the termination of your membership, the following procedure will apply;

 - the Board will set out in writing the alleged misconduct and invite you to attend a meeting as soon as reasonably practicable to discuss the matter;